easbarba/zae/README.md

 ## TODO

+- implement whats is applicable of the twelve factors.
+- prevent naughty words to run as commands such as rm,mv...
 - let user provide w/ additional options to commands (--options).
 - generate configuration template w/ name and executable location only.
 - support flatpak, guix and nix